lu-jiayi/homepage/index.md

 ## About Me

 Hello!
 I'm Jiayi Lu (陆家屹，he/his), and I'm a linguist.
 I'm currently a postdoctoral fellow at the University of Pennsylvania, working with Dr. Julie Anne Legate.
-I received my PhD in linguistics from Stanford in 2024.
+I received my PhD in linguistics from Stanford in 2024, and my BA in linguistics and neuroscience from Northwestern University in 2019.
 I'm originally from [Beijing, China](https://www.google.com/maps/@39.9108518,116.3857858,18.51z?entry=ttu).

 In Fall 2025, I will join my alma mater [Northwestern University](https://linguistics.northwestern.edu/) as an Assistant Professor of Linguistics!